ExchangeRate-API/strange-case/README.md

 Strange Case was built for people who like the original Jekyll theme [Hyde](https://github.com/poole/hyde) and its [port to Hugo](https://github.com/spf13/hyde) but prefer to use [Bootstrap](http://getbootstrap.com).

-The theme was built from an empty Bootstrap 3 template with the goal of easy modifcation for end users.
+The theme was built from an empty Bootstrap 3 template with the goal of easy modification for end users.
 The code is as simple as possible - clearly formatted HTML and a single stylesheet.
 It's a two column responsive design and currently includes version 3.3.7 of Bootstrap.

 Pull requests are welcome.